Title

 Ferdinand E. Marcos establishes extraordinary executive powers to preserve public order and protect individual rights during emergencies, allowing for preventive detention and restrictions on activities deemed prejudicial to national security.

-The primary purpose of Presidential Decree No. 1737 is to provide for the preservation of public order and the protection of individual rights and liberties during periods of emergency and the exercise of extraordinary executive powers.
+PD No. 1737 is titled “Preservation of public order and the protection of individual rights and liberties during periods of emergency and exercise of extraordinary executive powers.”
+Its purpose is to provide for governmental powers and measures in emergencies to preserve public order and protect individual rights and liberties.

-No, the incumbent President, Prime Minister, Cabinet members, or public officers shall not be held responsible or liable in any civil, criminal, or other proceeding for acts or orders issued pursuant to this law.
+Incumbent President/Prime Minister, any Cabinet member, or any other public officer shall not be held responsible or liable in any civil, criminal, or other proceeding for any act or order issued or performed while in office pursuant to the decree.

 Analyze Cases Smarter, Faster